 - In September 2017, Barmer confirmed it will provide ReWalk systems to all qualifying beneficiaries.
 Barmer provides insurance coverage for nearly ten million people in Germany, as a member of the German Statutory Health Insurance ("SHI") network and one of the most significant national insurers in the country.
 Exoskeletons will be provided to users that meet certain inclusion criteria and assessment by the German Health Insurance Medical Service (Medizinischer Dienst der Krankenversicherungen) before and after training.
-Barmer has already begun processing claims with users entering training for in-home use of an exoskeleton. - In September 2017 Germany's national social accident insurance provider, DGUV, signed a confirmation letter with ReWalk, stipulating that the DGUV's member payers, including the health insurance association Berufsgenossenschaft (also known as BG) and state insurers, will approve the supply of exoskeleton systems for qualifying beneficiaries on a case-by-case basis.
+Barmer has already begun processing claims with users entering training for in-home use of an exoskeleton. - In September 2017 Germany's national social accident insurance provider, DGUV, indicated that the DGUV's member payers, including the health insurance association Berufsgenossenschaft (also known as BG) and state insurers, will approve the supply of exoskeleton systems for qualifying beneficiaries on a case-by-case basis.
 DGUV is comprised of 35 different insurers, which provide coverage for more than 60 million individuals in Germany.
 Per the agreement, eligible individuals will go to BG clinics for evaluation as a part of the procurement. - In February 2018, the GKV confirmed its decision to list the ReWalk Personal system in the German MDD, a comprehensive list of all medical devices which are principally and regularly reimbursed by German SHI providers.
 The ReWalk Personal was added to the official German list of medical aids, code number 23.29.01.2001, in June 2018.
 This decision means that ReWalk Personal will be listed among all medical devices for compensation, which SHI providers can procure for any approved beneficiary on a case-by-case basis.

 Patients who are covered under these policies must be medically evaluated for their eligibility to use the ReWalk Personal device.
 If medically qualified, the patient, along with his or her physician, must apply for coverage of the device.
-We are currently working with several SHIs on securing a formal operating contract that will establish the process of obtaining a ReWalk Personal 6.0 device for their beneficiaries within their system.
+We are currently working with several SHIs and German Private Health Insurer ("PHI") on securing a formal operating contract that will establish the process of obtaining a ReWalk Personal 6.0 device for their beneficiaries within their system.
+Some of these contracts are in an advanced stage; subject to the timeline for the completion of internal governmental approvals and other processes, we expect certain of these contracts to be finalized in the first quarter of 2020 with payors in key European markets where we sell our products.

 As of December 31, 2019, there were 105 insurance cases pending in Germany.
-We believe that our recent coverage decisions and the existing claims will eventually lead other German insurers, including Private Health Insurance ("PHI"), to provide coverage on a broad scale.
-For more information, see "Risk Factors-Risks Related to our Business and our Industry- We may fail to secure or maintain adequate insurance coverage or reimbursement for our products by third-party payors..."
+We believe that our recent coverage decisions and the existing claims will eventually lead other German insurers, including additional PHIs, to provide coverage on a broad scale.
+For more information, see "Risk Factors-Risks Related to our Business and our Industry- We may fail to secure or maintain adequate insurance coverage or reimbursement for our products by third-party payors...."